-The Corridor Development Permit does not replace permits required under the Public Transportation and Highway Improvement Act; Applicants are still required to obtain applicable permits under legislation from MTO.
-The Corridor Development Permit Review Process is separate and concurrent to all other permits and approvals that an Applicant must obtain to satisfy applicable law, including municipal approvals.
+The Corridor Development Permit does not replace permits and approvals required by other Authorities Having Jurisdiction, such as Conservation Authorities, the Ministry of Transportation pursuant to the Public Transportation and Highway Improvement Act and municipalities.
+Municipalities are considered to be the prime approval authority that require supporting clearance permits/approvals from other Authorities Having Jurisdiction, such as Metrolinx.
+The Corridor Development Permit Review Process is concurrent with other permits and approvals that an Applicant must obtain to satisfy applicable law.; Applicants are still required to obtain applicable permits under legislation from MTO.
+The Corridor Development Permit Review Process is concurrent with other permits and approvals that an Applicant must obtain to satisfy applicable law, including municipal approvals.